 Switzerland recognises the attorney-client privilege in the context of litigation.
 Attorneys are bound by professional secrecy for an indefinite period of time, and in relation to everyone (Art.
-13(1) FMLA & Art.
+13(1) FMLA and Art.
 321 SPC).
-This includes everything that their clients entrust to them during their professional activity or that otherwise comes to their attention while acting for a client.
+This includes every piece of information that their clients entrust to them during their professional activity or that otherwise comes to their attention while acting for a client.
 Even a release by the client or the governing body does not compel an attorney to disclose information entrusted to him.
 Consequently, attorneys may also refuse to testify in court by invoking professional privilege (FSC 136 III 296, 299).
-Therefore, neither party nor third parties are required to produce documents or communications from an attorney (Art.
-160(1)(b) PC).
+Therefore, neither a party to the proceedings nor third parties are required to produce documents or communications from an attorney (Art.
+160(1)(b) CPC).

-According to the FSC, this protection does not apply to in-house legal counsel.
-However, the recent reform of the CPC introduced in-house counsel privilege, which permits parties and third parties to refuse disclosure of documents under certain conditions (Art.
+According to the FSC, this legal privilege does not extend to in-house legal counsel.
+However, the recent reform of the CPC will introduce a limited in-house counsel privilege, which permits parties and third parties to refuse disclosure of documents under certain conditions as of 1 January 2025 (Art.
 167a revCPC).